London Underground rolling stock: Metropolitan Railway

-London Passenger Transport Board
+London Transport

 In 1933, the Metropolitan and District railways were merged with the other underground railways, tramway companies and bus operators to form the London Passenger Transport Board (LTPB).
 In 1934, ninety former Metropolitan Railway cars were refurbished to form the Circle Stock.
 Although most of these cars were made in 1921, some were older.
 The motors were replaced and the cars were repainted a red and cream.
 Serving the Metropolitan main line there were three incompatible types of multiple unit compartment stock that had been built in 1927–33, and these were assembled into 9 × 8-car and 10 × 6-car trains after Westinghouse brakes were fitted and some cars regeared.
 The LPTB, continuing the District Railway multiple unt classification system labelled these T Stock.

 In 1932 the District Railway to Upminster had been electrified and new vehicles bought.
 Similar cars were ordered to allow the Metropolitan line be extended to Barking and replace some of the rapidly deteriorating original wooden trailers.
 The 1935–40 New Works Programme fitted electro-pneumatic brakes and air-operated doors to most of the District line stock, these becoming Q Stock and allowing the remaining wooden cars to be scrapped.
 A number of motor cars not suitable for conversion retained their hand-worked doors, and known as H Stock these ran until 1957.

 The joint Met and GWR stock on the Hammersmith & City line dating from 1905 was replaced by O stock that initially operated in 4 and 6-car formations, entering service from 1937.
 However, the train was entirely made of motor cars and this caused a problem with the electrical supply, so trailer cars were added from 1938.
 P Stock was ordered to replace all the remaining Metropolitan multiple units.
 A combination of 3-car units and 2-car units to run in six and eight car trains were delivered from July 1939.
 Two trailers were included in an eight car formation, but these were designed to allow conversion to motor cars at a later date after improvements to the power supply.